Experimental CDM Convective Forecast Planning Guidance Help

-The Experimental Collaborative Decision Making (CDM) Convective Forecast
+The experimental Collaborative Decision Making (CDM) Convective Forecast Planning (CCFP)

-Planning guidance is a graphical representation of convection
+guidance, or simply experimental CCFP, is a graphical representation of convection meeting

-meeting specific criteria of coverage, intensity, echo height, and
+specific criteria of coverage, intensity, echo height, and confidence.
+The experimental CCFP

-(SREF), High Resolution Rapid Refresh (HRRR), HIRES ARW models, and
+Rapid Refresh (HRRR), and HIRES Advanced Research WRF (ARW) models, and will share

-will share the same format and dissemination method as the operational,
+the same format and dissemination method as the previous forecaster-produced Collaborated

 2. Purpose/Intended Use: